 The next factor to consider is the likely weather conditions you’ll be facing during your excursion.
 While many gaiters can be suitable in most climates and are designed with comfortability in mind, fabric types are important to take into account.

 For winter expeditions through snowy climates or heavy rainfall, a multi-layer fabric is the best option, as insolation will be important for keeping your lower legs and feet warm and dry throughout an entire days’ journey.
-Gore-Tex and Cordura® nylon are well-known for keeping wetness and debris out of shoes and pants, while providing full insolation.
+Gore-Tex and Cordura® nylon materials are well-known for keeping wetness and debris out of shoes and pants while providing full insulation.

 When picking out the ideal gaiters for you, remember that size matters.
 Some gaiters are designed to fit both over or under your pants.
 Some are designed specifically to fit over your boots and pants.
 Make sure you know which is which for the most comfortable fit.

 If you plan to fix your gaiters over wide and high hiking boots, you may need to opt for a size larger than normal.
 If you plan to wear additional layers including under layers, pants, and thick socks, again, it may be best to choose one size up from your typical show or pant size.

 If you are looking for lower calf gaiters meant for covering everyday hiking boots or shoes, selecting your traditional size will work perfectly.
 Gaiters are designed to fit snugly around the calf so do not be surprised if they take a little getting used to.